 So there you have it–when you’re working on this critical moment in your story when your character realizes change is needed, think carefully about which emotion might best lead to this necessary internal reflection and change.

-(And of course, we profile 75 emotions in The Emotion Thesaurus: a Writer’s Guide to Character Expression, so that’s just one more way for you to use it!)
+(And of course, we profile 130 emotions in The Emotion Thesaurus: a Writer’s Guide to Character Expression (now an expanded second edition), so that’s just one more way for you to use it!)